NielsMasdorp/Speculum-Android/README.md

 ====

 By default there is only one language dictionary and voice command available.
-The current dictionary is an US-en one.
-In order to wake the device say "hello mirror".
+The current dictionary is an *US-English dictionary*.
+In order to wake the device say *'hello mirror'*.
 This phrase can be changed in `Constants.java`, change

 ```java
 public static final String KEYPHRASE = "hello mirror";
 ```
 to anything you want.
 When you speak this phrase the device will respond and you have 5 seconds speak an command.
-As of now the only command is "fetch".
+As of now the only command is *'fetch'*.
 This will update the mirror data (weather, Reddit etc..).
+After the device has successfully received a command the action you've assigned to it (more below) will be excecuted and the device will go back to sleep.

 If you want to add commands to the list of available commands and assign actions to it you must first add the commands to `/assets/sync/commands.gram` and use this format: